sthbrx/sthbrx.github.io/content/blog/2023-11-28-context-switching-sprs-on-powerpc.markdown

 and ends being handled: asserting we won't be taking any interrupts, handling some TLB flushing, a copy-paste edge case, and some breakpoint handling on certain platforms.
 Then we reach what we were looking for: `save_sprs()`.
-The whole section looks something like as follows
+The relevant section looks something like as follows

 ```c
 	/*